Ackee-Blockchain/school-of-solana/5.lesson/README.md

 For projects built with Anchor, integration testing becomes even more streamlined.
 Anchor internally uses `solana-program-test`, but enhances it with an expressive and ergonomic API.
 Instead of manually constructing transactions and serializing account data, developers can interact with their programs directly using method calls, with account validation and PDA derivation handled automatically based on the program’s IDL.

 This abstraction reduces boilerplate and makes integration tests easier to maintain, especially in large codebases.
-It also allows for deeper type-safety, since both the client and program share the same type definitions.
+It also allows for deeper type safety, since both the client and program share the same type definitions.
 Anchor’s test runner is particularly powerful for verifying complex interactions, such as reward distribution or account initialization flows involving multiple seeds.
 However, while it greatly improves developer productivity, it offers less flexibility for low-level debugging or for testing non-Anchor programs that do not follow its IDL conventions.

-Here is an example of the rust integration test via anchor client:
+Here is an example of a Rust integration test via the Anchor client:
 ```rust
 /// Integration test using Anchor Client:
 ///  - Connects to a local Solana validator